Student Right to Know & CONSUMER INFORMATION

 • Online Program Refund Policy and Requirements for Withdrawal

 • Students from the online program may withdraw from courses by writing the Registrar with their intentions.
-The postmark or email date will constitute the official date of withdrawal for purposes of calculating refunds due the student.
+The postmark or email date will constitute the official date of withdrawal for purposes of calculating any refunds that may be due to the student.
 Non-participation in the class discussions or not returning assignments will not constitute formal withdrawal from the course.
 In addition, faculty members may withdraw a student from the course, if in their opinion there has been no participation in the class, as may be required.
 In accordance with regulations of the PA State Board of Private Licensed Schools, whenever a student enrolls and withdraws or is discontinued after the term has begun, but prior to completion of the term, refunds shall apply.
-The complete PIMS Online Program Refund Policy can be found can be found in the PIMS Bulletin page 23-24.
+The complete PIMS Online Program Refund Policy can be found can be found in the PIMS Bulletin page 22 to 24.

 • Return of Federal Financial Aid

 • For all students receiving Title IV funds who withdraw, a return of Title IV funds calculation must be completed.
-For students who change from full-time (FT) to part-time (PT) status during the term (by dropping courses), are subject to the same calculation.
-Depending on the length of time the student attending, aid may need to be returned to the Department of Education because aid had not been earned.
-The Campus Return of Financial Aid Policy can be found within the PIMS Bulletin page 23 and 24.
+For students who change from full-time (FT) to part-time (PT) status during the term (by dropping courses), may be subject to the same calculation.
+Depending on the length of time the student attending, aid may need to be returned to the Department of Education because it had not yet been earned.
+The Campus Return of Financial Aid Policy can be found within the PIMS Bulletin page 24.

 Student Financial Assistance